ENGYS/HELYX-OS/pages/installation.md

 1. These instructions assume you have a working version of [OpenFOAM-2.4.0](http://www.openfoam.org/archive/2.4.0/download/source.php).
 If you are using Ubuntu 14.04 or greater, the installer will download and install the proper version of OpenFOAM in steps 8-10.
 See the table below for the correct version of OpenFOAM required for HELYX-OS.

-2. Download the latest 64 Bit binary from step 1 above or from the [project front page](http://engys.github.io/HELYX-OS/).
+2. Download the latest 64 Bit binary of HELYX-OS from the [project front page](http://engys.github.io/HELYX-OS/).
 The installer name will have the form:

         <date>-Engys-HELYX-OS-<version>--linux-x86_64-FULL.bin